rrrudolph/About_Me/README.md

 ### Here are some quick things about me

-* 🔭 I’m currently working on ...
-Getting my forex data easily accessible online.
-Planning to use Flask with TradingView's open source charting package.
+* 🔭 I’m currently working on ... passing the AWS Data Analytics Specialty
-* 🌱 I’m currently learning ...
-C.
+* 🌱 I’m currently studying ... large scale streaming systems, real-time analytics and data lakehouse architecture.
 * ⚡ Fun fact ...
 I lived on a sailboat for 5 years.
 * 📫 How to reach me ... rudysemail@gmail.com or 858-753-3913